We use cookies on this website to give you the very best user experience. Please click the link below for more information. Cookies policy.

 Almond Valley holds the Scottish Shale Oil Industry collection, recognised as a museum collection of national importance, and is custodian of the BP shale archive, comprising the surviving official records of the shale oil companies.

-Our museum website is a mine of information on people and places associated with the shale oil industry; but if the website doesn't answer your questions; we'd be delighted to hear from you and see if we could help you further.
+If a visit to our museum and/or website doesn't answer your questions; we'd be delighted to hear from you and see if we could help you further.

 Address